Dragon Quest Monsters: Caravan Heart: Plot

-The protagonist is Kiefer who appeared originally in Dragon Warrior VII.
+The protagonist is Kiefer who appeared originally in Dragon Quest VII.
 On Prince Keifer's tenth birthday, the prince was looking for a way to cause a little trouble and snuck out of Gran Estard Castle.
 This makes his father very angry, and when Keifer is finally caught, he hides in his room.
 While hiding in the closet, a masked figure that calls herself The Master of the Illusions, Magarugi appears and tells Keifer that if he finds the Orbs of Loto, he will be given one wish.
 Keifer is pulled into the spirit's realm of Torland, the world of Dragon Quest II.
 When he first arrives, he encounters a caravan with a weak leader, Luin.
 Luin is also searching for the Orbs to save his sick parents.
 After their first battle together, the Caravan asks Keifer to lead them.
 All together, they must travel the world in order to find the cure for Luin's sick parents and allow Keifer to return to Estard Island.

 Development

 Caravan Heart was developed by external company Tose and published by series publisher Enix.
 The scenario was written by Fuminori Ishikawa.
 Recurring artist Akira Toriyama and composer Koichi Sugiyama returned to their established roles.
 Franchise creator Yuji Horii acted in a supervisory role.
 It was the third Monsters entry developed in a row.
 The series was designed as a celebratory one, bringing together fan favorite monsters.
-To create the illusion of 3D graphics, the game made use of Mode 7.
+To create the illusion of 3D graphics, the game made use of affine transformation.
 The game released in Japan on March 29, 2003.
-It was the first Dragon Quest game released on the Game Boy Advance.

 Reception

 Caravan Heart was a top-seller during the time of its release, with over 538,000 units sold within three months of its release and 593,000 units sold to date.
 The game was given a 35 out of 40 by Famitsu magazine, netting a Platinum Award from the publication.
-RPGamer gave the game a 3 out of 5, praising the games easy “pick up and play” simplicity, but also noting that it doesn’t show off the graphic or sound capabilities of the Game Boy Advance very well.
+RPGamer gave the game a 3 out of 5, praising the games easy “pick up and play” simplicity, but also noting that it doesn't show off the graphic or sound capabilities of the Game Boy Advance very well.